 Top Stated Reasons People Use Random Video Chat

-• 11% — "for fun with friends in the same room"
+- For fun with friends in the same room

 FAQ